There’s no shortage of brotherly friction in Hobbs & Shaw. Actually, there’s way too much of it.

 While I’ve never hated the Fast & Furious movies, I can’t say I’m a fan of the franchise.

-Oh they are visually fun for sure, with a slew of lovable and memorable characters to boot.
-The problem though, after a while, the movies all start to feel the same, agree?
+Oh, they are visually fun for sure, with a slew of lovable and memorable characters to boot.
+The problem though, after a while, the movies all start to feel the same, yes?

 Between the imaginative action sequences and the charismatic one-liners, there’s wafer-thin story.
 A lot of times, you don’t even wonder what’s going to happen next, because you know the movie will save the day the way it has long and always been doing.